roprisor/alphamodel/README.md

 ## Remember to cite our paper

 If using this library please cite the upcoming paper:
-* **Multi-Period Optimization with Investor Views under Regime Switching** by Razvan G. Oprisor and Roy H. Kwon
+* **Multi-Period Optimization with Investor Views under Regime Switching** by Razvan G. Oprisor and Roy H. Kwon, J. Risk Financial Manag.
+2021, 14(1), 3; https://doi.org/10.3390/jrfm14010003